mmuratarat/mmuratarat.github.io/_pages/faq.md

 Let the discrete random variable $X$ denote the number of times an event occurs in an interval of time (or space).
 An event can occur $0, 1, 2, \dots$ times in an interval.
 The average number of events in an interval is designated as $\mu$. $\mu$ is the event rate, also called the *rate parameter*.

 The Poisson distribution has a single parameter, $\mu$.
-The probability distribution function of a Poisson distribution is defined as:
+The probability mass function of a Poisson distribution is defined as:

 $$
 f(X = x; \mu) = \frac{\mu^{x} e^{-\mu}}{x!},\,\,\,\, x = 0,1,2,...\text{ and } \mu > 0